justinaquak/decentralized-exchange/README.md

 # Assumptions
 1. The application only supports up to 3 accounts and only three ERC20 tokens are created for this application ```GOLD, SILVER, BRONZE```
+2. No decimals are accepted in our token exchange (eg 1.1, 10.003 ...)
 2. Private keys will be entrusted to the application.
 For users trying the testnet and mainnet do create an .env to store your private keys so that our application can retrieve your meta wallets / addresses
 3. For testing purposes and demonstration purposes we will be using the hardhat local network.
 The accounts are already fixed and preconfigured.
 4. If there is a need to restart any portion (eg. client or server), please restart **everything** ```npx hardhat node, client and server etc.``` for a smoother user experience.